On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: Distributionally Robust Optimization

-This establishes the following proposition. \begin{proposition} The cones ${\cal M}$ and ${\cal K}$ are dual to each other. \end{proposition} While the component cones ${\cal M}_1$ and ${\cal K}_1$ do not have tractable characterizations, we are nevertheless able to provide tractable semidefinite representations of ${\cal M}$ and ${\cal K}$ using submodularity and Theorem \ref{the:main} of Section \ref{sec:tight}. \begin{proposition} ${\cal K}$ is semidefinite representable with
+It follows that ${\cal M} = \Kc^*$ since ${\cal M}$ is a closed convex cone.
+This establishes the following proposition. \begin{proposition} The cones ${\cal M}$ and $\Kc$ are dual to each other. \end{proposition} While the component cones ${\cal M}_1$ and $\Kc_1$ do not have tractable characterizations, we are nevertheless able to provide tractable semidefinite approximations of ${\cal M}$ and $\Kc$ using submodularity and the empirically tight SDP relaxation (\ref{equ:sdp}) of Section \ref{sec:tight}. \begin{proposition} Define